 The palace will provide you with well-known suites like the Suite Vendôme, on the fifth floor of the hotel.
 The suite is composed of two bedrooms and a balcony made of teak.
 The view of the rue de la Paix and the Vendôme column is breathtaking.
 You can transform it into a 4-bedroom apartment.
 The living and the dining rooms are quite wide, with a bar inside.
 What’s unique is the presence of a steam shower and a hot tub.

 You’ll go on an unforgettable gastronomic journey, thanks to the Park Hyatt’s restaurants and bars: Le Pur (“The Pure”) by Jean-François Rouquette, a starred restaurant which serves a refined and rich type of cuisine; La Table du Chef (“The Chef’s Table”), Les Orchidées (“The Orchids”); and La Terrasse (“The Terrace”).
 You will also discover the bar, which was awarded several times for its inventiveness concerning the blend of aromas in drinks and the barmen’s original creations.

-The Parisian palace Park Hyatt Paris Vendôme is the perfect place for a romantic weekend getaway, thanks to its elegant rooms, somewhere between charm and romanticism, and thanks to its gourmet restaurants full of unique and delicious flavours.
+The Parisian Palace Park Hyatt Paris Vendôme is the perfect place for a romantic weekend getaway, thanks to its elegant rooms, somewhere between charm and romanticism, and thanks to its gourmet restaurants full of unique and delicious flavors.

 What we like: The bar with its innovative cocktails.